 Alaska Legal Services Corporation provides free legal services to eligible clients determined by income eligibility and case eligibility.
-Alaskans over the age of 60 are usually provided assistance without regard to income, although a priority is placed on providing assistance to seniors in social or economic need.
+Alaskans over the age of 60 are usually provided aid regardless of income.
+A priority is placed on helping seniors in social or economic need.

-In addition to income eligibility, application acceptance is based on whether there is a conflict of interest and if your situation meets the priorities of our office.
+In addition to income eligibility, application acceptance is based on whether there is a conflict of interest.

-A conflict of interest occurs when our prior or current representation of someone is connected with your case.
-After receiving an application we review our records to see if we have already advised an opposing party.
-If a conflict of interest exists, we will contact the applicant as soon as possible to inform them that we cannot provide representation or legal advice.
-ALSC will try to refer the applicant to an agency or organization that might be able to assist them.
+A conflict of interest occurs when ALSC has previously or currently represents someone who is connected with your case.
+After receiving an application, we review our records to see if there are any conflicts.
+If a conflict of interest exists, we will contact the applicant as soon as possible to inform them that we cannot offer representation or legal advice.
+ALSC will try to refer the applicant to an agency or organization that might be able to help them.

 Another determining factor is based on our Office Priorities.
-ALSC has limited resources so we must prioritize which cases we are able to take.
-Our case acceptance decisions are guided by priorities established by the office and approved by our governing board.
+ALSC has limited resources and cannot accept all applicants.
+Our case acceptance decisions are guided by priorities established by each office and approved by our governing board.
 A copy of our priorities and case acceptance policy is available upon request.

 If you have questions about eligibility, please contact the nearest Alaska Legal Services Corporation office.